-Finding a Family with Children to Adopt My Baby
+Finding a Family with Children to Adopt My Baby [4 Benefits]

 The second thing you should know is that, if you do choose adoption, American Adoptions can make sure your baby gets exactly the kind of life you imagine for him or her.
 How?
 At American Adoptions, you get to choose your child’s adoptive family.

 The definition of a perfect adoptive family is different for every woman.
 Some women considering adoption for their babies might prefer to place their children with single parents, while others see their children with LGBT parents or opposite-sex couples.
 Many women, however, are more concerned with whether or not the adoptive family already has children.
-If you’re considering placing your baby with a family that already has children, this article lists the advantages that may come along with that decision.
+If you’re considering placing your baby with a family that already has children, this article lists four advantages that may come along with that decision.

 Why choose an adoptive family that already has children?

 Maybe you already have a specific reason in your head, or maybe you can’t quite put your finger on why your child having older siblings is important to you.
 Many women hope to place their babies with adoptive families with kids for one or more of the following reasons:

 The couple already has parenting experience.
 If you’re facing an unplanned pregnancy, it’s possible that you don’t feel ready to be a mother yet.
 Parenting, after all, is hard work.
 The advantage to choosing an adoptive family that already has kids is that you know they know exactly what it takes to raise a child — physically, financially and emotionally.
 They won’t find themselves in over their heads, because they know exactly what they’re getting into by adopting your child.